I employed Kirkus Editorial, the editing wing of Kirkus Reviews Author Services, to edit my novella, To Thee is This World Given, in December 2014.

 “Brilliantly imagined and skillfully executed”

-We opted to go with Kirkus Editorial’s three stage pro-package.
+I opted to go with Kirkus Editorial’s three stage pro-package.

 Particularly troubling was that the editor failed to catch a series of continuity errors that ran over 3-4 pages in the last chapter, nor did he catch point of view lapses that occurred throughout the story, including a lengthy lapse in chapter 2.
-We had specifically requested that the manuscript be read for this because To Thee is This World Given is written in third person objective, which is a very strict, difficult point of view to write in, making it easy to slip out of (there can be absolutely no “telling”).
+I had specifically requested that the manuscript be read for this because To Thee is This World Given is written in third person objective, which is a very strict, difficult point of view to write in, making it easy to slip out of (there can be absolutely no “telling”).

 Also troubling, the editor changed all of the “laids” to “lay.”
 By doing so, he was only exchanging one incorrect word for another.
 Both “laid” and “lay” are versions of “to put or place.”
 In all instances in question, the action being performed was reclining, so the correct word was “lie,” as in “lie back.”
-Admittedly, we had made the same mistake, but this was exactly why we had hired an outside editor.
+Admittedly, I had made the same mistake, but this was exactly why I had hired an outside editor.

 What one expects from copyediting is pretty straightforward — a manuscript returned with primarily mechanical mark-ups, i.e. punctuation, dropped/transposed/repeated words, grammar and usage errors etc. What was returned, however, was a very lightly edited manuscript with bizarre, highly questionable edits and very few true copyedits.

 As with the first editor, the copyeditor did not know the proper usage of “lie” and “lay.”
-This editor changed the “lays” back to “laids,” thereby altering the tense, but not the action, of “putting,” in situations where the intended action was “reclining.”
+This editor changed the “lays” back to “laids,” thereby altering the tense, but not the action of “putting” in situations where the intended action was “reclining.”

-Of particular concern to us, because the point of view the story is written in is so critical to the story itself, was the Director’s response regarding the insertions that changed the point view.
+Of particular concern to me, because the point of view the story is written in is so critical to the story itself, was the Director’s response regarding the insertions that changed the point view.
 Her response strongly suggested that she did not understand the difference between the two types of third person points of view and that she was not able to discern the difference between a “telling” sentence and a “showing” sentence.

 But my ultimate mistake was in choosing a service that does not allow the customer to know anything at all about the person editing their manuscript.
 This was particularly galling in this instance given the appeal to “the Big 5” by the Director of Kirkus Editorial in her defense of her anonymous editor’s skills.
-We believe that one forfeits the right to extol the credentials of one’s staff or contractors when you refuse to release any information as to who they are.
+I believe that one forfeits the right to extol the credentials of one’s staff or contractors when you refuse to release any information as to who they are.